PlanTL-GOB-ES/AbreMES-DB/README.md

 ## References

-[1] Y. Yamamoto, A. Yamaguchi, H. Bono and T. Takagi, "Allie: a database and a search service of abbreviations and long forms.", http://allie.dbcls.jp/
+[1] Y. Yamamoto, A. Yamaguchi, H. Bono and T. Takagi, "Allie: a database and a search service of abbreviations and long forms." http://allie.dbcls.jp/

 [2] Scientific Electronic Library Online (SciELO Spain) is an electronic virtual library covering a collection of Spanish health scientific journals selected following preestablished quality criteria.
 Developed and maintained by the Spanish National Library of Health Sciences.  http://scielo.isciii.es